josef-chelala/megr2157-lab-portfolio/docs/index.md

-# MEGR 2156 — Design Projects I Laboratory
+# Josef Chelala — MEGR 2156 Portfolio

 > **Engineering is the art of making decisions you can defend.**